Home

 6. Besides from the fit to data, residuals, and convergence, you also get a window with the fitted distribution of radii of spheres in the sample.
 By default it plots on log-log.
 If you right-click, choose and change scale to x and y (instead of logarithmic), you may recognize a normal distribution for the radius (example of output distribution).

-Part II: Free from size distribution (McSAS)
+Part II: Form-free size distribution (McSAS)

 Part III: Multimodal size distribution (SasView/McSAS)